Jacqueline Sauvage case

 Jacqueline Sauvage (27 December 1947 — 23 July 2020) of Montargis, France, killed her husband Norbert Marot by shooting him in the back three times with a hunting rifle on 10 September 2012.
 This occurred the day after Sauvage's son committed suicide.
 Sauvage stated that Mr Marot had physically and sexually abused his wife, daughters and possibly his son.

-A criminal case was then filed against Mrs. Sauvage, that resulted in her being condemned to ten years in jail by a cour d'assises.
+A criminal case was then filed against Mrs. Sauvage, that resulted in her being condemned to ten years in prison by a cour d'assises.
 She then filed an appeal motion, but the verdict remained unchanged, pronounced on 3 December 2015.
 On 31 January 2016, the French president François Hollande announced his giving a partial presidential pardon to Mrs Sauvage.
 This resulted in a reduction of her jail time of two years and nine months.
 On 28 December 2016, M. Hollande pronounced a full pardon, announced both on his personal Twitter account and by a release made by the Elysée.
 This decision led to Mrs Sauvage's immediate release from the detention centre of Réau.